Third graders are treated to cultural folktales and geography lessons

 Laura has been very active in local professional organizations such as Minnesota Association of Developmental Education (MNADE) and Minnesota Teachers of English to Speakers of Other Languages (MinneTESOL).
 She served as MinneTESOL president in 2009.

 When she’s not teaching, Laura can be found chasing after her two sons, training for marathons, reading historical novels and watching documentaries.

-To learn more about English for Academic Purposes (EAP) courses at Inver Hills, contact:
+Learn more about English for Academic Purposes (EAP) courses at Inver Hills by contacting: